-Thanks to the river toll established in Trévoux in the 13th century, the town grew rich.
-Its strategic importance was reflected in constructing a fortified castle and a rampart.
+The town grew wealthy thanks to the river toll established in Trévoux in the 13th century.
+Its strategic importance was reflected in the construction of a fortified castle and a rampart.

-The old town centre is home to several historic buildings, including 17th and 18th-century townhouses.
+The old town centre has several historic buildings, including 17th and 18th-century townhouses.
 From the castle of Trévoux, there is a beautiful panorama of the Saône valley, the Dombes, the Beaujolais and the Monts d’Or.